Xenon-129 and Inert Fluorinated Gas Lung MRI: Study of Healthy Volunteers and Participants With Pulmonary Disease

 2. Participant has a history of cardiovascular disorders including coronary insufficiency, cardiac arrhythmias, severe hypertension.

-3. Participant has had a cold or respiratory infection in the last four weeks.
+3. Other than for the PEx sub-cohort, participant has had a cold or respiratory infection in the last four weeks.

 4. Participant requires supplemental oxygen or has a daytime room air oxygen saturation ≤ 95%.